AdaCore/spark2014/docs/lrm/source/introduction.rst

 Formal Analysis
 ---------------

-|SPARK| will be amenable to a range of formal analyses, including but not limited to:
+|SPARK| will be amenable to a range of formal analyses, including but not
+limited to the following static analysis techniques:

 - Data-flow analysis, which considers the initialization of variables and the data dependencies of subprograms (which parameters and variables get read or